philgyford/ansible-multi-django/README.md

 	$ ./run-playbook.sh -e vagrant -t "foo,bar" -a appname

-When recreating the box I did get an error at this point, and doing this fixed it:

-	$ ssh-keygen -R [127.0.0.1]:2222

 Once it's run you can ssh in to Vagrant using the `deploy` user (using the IP address set in `Vagrantfile` and `inventories/vagrant.ini`):

 	$ ssh deploy@192.168.33.15